pypa/pip/docs/reference/pip.rst

   installation of build dependencies from source has been disabled until a safe resolution of this issue is found.

-* ``pip<18.0`` does not support the use of environment markers and extras, only version specifiers are respected.
+* ``pip<18.0``: only support installing build requirements from wheels, and does not support the use of environment markers and extras (only version specifiers are respected).

 Future Developments